redpesk-devtools/kernel-config-optimization/documentation/configure-linux-kernel.md

 ### 18 Virtualization and emulation

-If virtualization is not required
+If virtualization is not required:

 * KVM (Kernel Virtual Machine):
   * `CONFIG_KVM`